One More Chance (Madonna song): Chart performance

 "One More Chance" entered the UK Singles Chart at number 11 on March 23, 1996.
 It dropped to number 29 in its second week and stayed on the top 100 for four weeks.
 According to the Official Charts Company, the single had sold 56,851 copies in the United Kingdom as of August 2008.
 In Australia, the song debuted at number 43 on the ARIA Singles Chart on March 24, 1996.
 It peaked at number 35 on the chart and stayed within the top 50 for five weeks.
 In Italy, "One More Chance" debuted at number ten on the FIMI Singles Chart on April 6, 1996.
 The next week, the single reached a peak of number two on the chart, staying there for one week before descending the chart.
 In Finland, the song entered the singles chart at number 14 in the 13th week of 1996.
 It appeared on the chart for four weeks with peak position at number 12.
 In Sweden, the song debuted and peaked at number 39 on March 29, 1996, staying on the chart for three weeks.
 Due to its weak performance in European countries, "One More Chance" only managed to peak at number 50 on the European Hot 100 Singles chart on April 13, 1996.

-Promotion and cover version
+Promotion and cover versions

-Released while Madonna was busy filming the musical Evita, the song had barely any promotion and no official music video was shot.
-A video was shown on MTV combining the music videos for "Rain", "You'll See", I Want You", "Take a Bow" and "La Isla Bonita".
-Madonna has also never performed the song live since its release.
+Released while Madonna was busy filming the musical Evita, the song had little promotion and no official music video was shot.
+A montage video was shown on MTV which combined clips from the music videos for "Rain", "You'll See", I Want You", "Take a Bow" and "La Isla Bonita".
+Madonna has never performed the song live.

 In 2000, the song was covered in Spanish by Mexican pop duo Sentidos Opuestos with the title "Hoy que no estás" (English: "Today That You're Not Here").
 The Spanish lyrics were written by Donato Póveda.
 It was included in their fifth studio album, Movimiento perpetuo, released October 10, 2000, by EMI Latin.
-Selena Gomez covered this song for a tribute album dedicated to David Foster, titled "Love Affair Revisited" in 2012.